lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 .. _user-guide-generic-telescope-control-operations-slewing-to-fixed-positions:

-Slewing to fixed positions
+Slewing To Fixed Positions
 --------------------------

-To slew the telescope to an AzEl coordinate (for instance, to conduct some maintenance of calibration), it is possible to use :py:meth:`point_azel <lsst.ts.observatory.control.BaseTCS.point_azel>`.
+To slew the telescope to an AzEl coordinate (for instance, to conduct some maintenance or calibrations), it is possible to use :py:meth:`point_azel <lsst.ts.observatory.control.BaseTCS.point_azel>`.
 The method will slew to a fixed position in the local coordinate and `will not` initiate tracking.
 For instance, to slew the telescope to `azimuth=0` and `elevation=80` degrees;